Episode 88: The Most Important Advice About YOUR Recovery

-Isn’t this frustrating when you love somebody who seems so out of control, and you don’t know how to help?
-And your heart hurts for them.
+Isn’t it frustrating when you love somebody who seems so out of control and you don’t know how to help?
+Your heart hurts for them.
 They are hurting your heart, and you just need help.

-I had never, ever experienced addiction, so I did not know what it looked like.
-It took me about two years to figure it out, which is a long time, I know, but love makes you blind, doesn’t it?
-Anyway, I remember going through this feeling incredibly alone.
+I never experienced addiction, so I did not know what it looked like.
+It took me about two years to figure it out (which is a long time, I know), but love makes you blind, doesn’t it?
+I remember going through this feeling incredibly alone.
 And I kept it a secret because I wanted to protect him.

-And I thought, “If I ever figure out these answers, if I can ever be of service to anyone, I will dedicate the rest of my life teaching other women what worked for me.”
+I thought, “If I ever figure out the answers, if I can ever be of service to anyone, I will dedicate the rest of my life teaching other women what worked for me.”

-So that’s what this is: Wife of an Alcoholic podcast, the Love Over Addiction program, Love Over Boundaries program, the Love Over Mistakes program, and all of the collective efforts that we have in store for 2018.
+So that’s what this is: the blog, the Wife of an Alcoholic Podcast, the Love Over Addiction program, the Love Over Boundaries program, the Love Over Mistakes program, and all of the collective efforts that we have in store for 2018.
 We have big plans for this community.
 I’m so glad you joined us today.

 We are going to talk about your recovery.
 And I’m going to warn you.
-It’s going to be a little in your face.
-I know I’ve been saying that a lot on these podcasts, and I’m sorry because I just have this burning desire to be super truthful with you.
+It’s going to be a little in-your-face.
+I’m sorry, but I just have this burning desire to be super truthful with you.

 Also, when I tell you these loving truths, there’s no judgment because I used to do this.
-I used to make these same mistakes or feel this way.
-So again, there is absolutely no judgment.
+I used to make these same mistakes.

 Here’s the deal: you are addicted too.